rantahar/introduction-to-mpi/_episodes/09-testing_parallel.md

 Since the order of operations ofter depends on the number of ranks, and floating point operations are not associative, different rounding errors can accumulate with different rank counts.
 In most cases it's sufficient to allow some rounding error.
-In sufficiently chaotic algorithms, it may not be possible to compare the results.
+In very chaotic algorithms, it may not be possible to compare the results.
 This does not necessarily mean that the implementation is incorrect.

 > ## Floating Point Ordering
 >
-> Increase the number of ranks in the above test, keeping the vector lenght at 1024.
+> Set the vector lenght to 2014 in the above test and increase the number of ranks.
-> At some point test of the `find_sum` function will start to fail.
+> At some point the test of the `find_sum` function will start to fail.
 > * Why does it fail?
 What is the difference between the serial and the MPI versions?
 > * Is this a problem?
 How would you fix it?
 > * Let's say we don't care about the small difference.
-Change the test to only report differences larger than 0.0001.
+> Change the test to only report differences larger than 0.0001.
 >
 {: .challenge}